What is bowel cancer?

 - Sigmoid colon – an 'S' shaped bend that joins the descending colon to the back passage

-Rectal cancer starts in the last part of the large bowel (the back passage).
+Rectal cancer starts in the last part of the large bowel (the back passage or rectum).
 This part of the bowel stores poo (stool) until it is ready to be passed out of the body.

 Rectal cancer is also called cancer of the rectum.